viswavi/737_final_project/README.md

 ```

 ### fairseq:
 The preprocess and experiment scripts work with fairseq.
 To use fairseq, first clone and install it from [here](https://github.com/pytorch/fairseq/).
+We have found that older versions of fairseq (specifically 0.9.0) cause problems with our evaluation scripts, but have tested successfully with Fairseq commit hash 5e82514d687289a73a6dec33b555217acd97cb0d, so that is recommended.

 You might need to install two more python packages.
 Simply do:
 ```
 pip install importlib_metadata